 So where do we become aware of “this horizon of all that is to be known”?
 As noted above, we could not have become aware of it from the world around us, because the world around us has only partial answers to our questions.
 It cannot provide a correct answer to every question that can be asked.

 Moreover our brains cannot do this either because it operates according to restricted structures and processes.
-So there must be a source of our horizon of all that is to be known (the horizon of perfect truth) that is commensurate with perfect truth itself.
+So there must be a source of our horizon of all that is to be known (the horizon of ultimate truth) that is commensurate with ultimate truth itself.

-In other words, perfect truth itself must produce the horizon of perfect truth within us.
+In other words, perfect truth itself must produce the horizon of ultimate truth within us.

-This presence of God (as the horizon of perfect truth) within you makes you transcendental – beyond the restricted, imperfect, physical world.
+This presence of God (as the horizon of ultimate truth) within you makes you transcendental – beyond the restricted, imperfect, physical world.